carpentries/instructor-training/index.md

     (though of course they should know enough about the subjects of one or more of our lessons to be able to teach them).

-Feedback on these materials is welcome as an [issue][issues] on the Github repository that hosts this site.
+Feedback on these materials is welcome as an [issue][issues] on the GitHub repository that hosts this site.

 **These materials are freely available under a [Creative Commons license][license].**